 Patterning

-Tessellations, geometric shapes and projects with clear and discernible patterns can boost understanding of mathematical concepts and how patterns occur in nature.
+Tessellations, geometric shapes, and projects with clear and discernible patterns can boost understanding of mathematical concepts and how patterns occur in nature.
 The art of M.C.
-Escher, the Fibonacci sequence and similar mathematical patterns are easily reinforced using art.
+Escher, the Fibonacci sequence, and similar mathematical patterns are easily reinforced using art.

 Make it Big

 Incorporate art into your science study by creating images of animal and plant cells and the things you see under the microscope.
-Making an edible cell by decorating cupcakes or cookies, creating a 3D cell sculpture diagram or even using assemblage technique to build a cell can help kids remember what goes where and even the names of the different components.
-If you have very visual or kinesthetic learners, the act of putting pieces into the correct places for an art project can improve their understanding of the concept or model in question.
+Making an edible cell by decorating cupcakes or cookies, creating a 3D cell sculpture diagram, or even using the assemblage technique to build a cell can help kids remember what goes where and the names of the different components.

 Go 3D

-Making three-dimensional paper structures that represent shapes, the layers of the earth or even how rain works can help kids not only understand the concept, but explain it to others.
-When they truly comprehend “why” something works, they will be able to share this knowledge with others, reinforcing the concepts.
-Having these crucial hands-on pieces as props helps kids report what they have learned; making a comprehensive lesson that includes not only listening, but creating and then speaking or relaying the information.
-Topics that are consumed in a variety of ways beyond the auditory helps kids (and adults) retain relevant information for a longer time, too.
+Having these crucial hands-on pieces as props helps kids report what they have learned.
+This creates a comprehensive lesson that includes listening, creating, and speaking or relaying the information.
+Topics consumed in various ways beyond the auditory help kids (and adults) retain relevant information for a longer time.